mateuszwszola/issue-tracker/backend/README.md

   - Created At
   - Updated At

-Entities like Project and Ticket will also have deleted_at column (archive)
+- Project entity will have archived_at column (in this case we will do soft delete)

 ## Authentication Requirements:

   - every user has a role in the app
   - and every role has its set of permissions
   - some actions requires permissions to perform them
+  - admin will be interacting with Auth0 to manage users and roles through the dashboard
-  - the app will store user information - email, name, avatar, etc...
+  - the app will store user information - auth0_user_id, email, name, avatar, but the auth0 will handle authentication and authorization
-    - to be able to query users and data by specific fields
-    - and display them with resource without the need to call auth0 api
+    - why store user data also in the local db?
+To be able to display it on the frontend without the need to also call auth0 api

-- user and role management can be done with auth0
-  - I can interact with auth0 to manage users
   - auth0 has additional information about users
-- when user sign in / sign up I will talk to my API and store / update user info and map local database user id with auth0 user id
+  - when user sign in / sign up auth0 rule will call this API, and the API will store / update user info along with auth0 user id
-  - then, I will include local db userId in access token so I can then easily do lookups on the backend
-  - I can modify the access token to put a user role to it after talking to my api server

-  - Auth0 will manage users and roles
-  - Generated access_token can contain local db user id and role